South Africa’s net foreign reserves rose to $41.728 bln in April – Reserve Bank - Nigeria Today

 South Africa’s net foreign reserves rose to $41.728 bln in April – Reserve Bank

-Gross reserves also increased to 46.69 billion dollars from 46.588 billion dollars, the Central Bank data showed.

-The forward position, which represents the central bank’s unsettled or swap transactions, rose up to 2.893 billion dollars in April from 2.867 billion dollars in March.

-The post South Africa’s net foreign reserves rose to $41.728 bln in April – Reserve Bank appeared first on Vanguard News.
+The post South Africa’s net foreign reserves rose to $41.728 bln in April – Reserve Bank appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share